appbaseio/reactive-manual/docs/v1.0.0/components/NumberBox.md

 ![Image to be displayed](https://i.imgur.com/0Xfg8pM.png)

-A `NumberBox` sensor component creates a NumberBox UI widget.
+`NumberBox` creates a box (or button) based numeric UI component.
 It is used for filtering results based on a numeric query.

 Example uses:
 * filtering hotel listings based on the number of guests,